Frequently asked questions concerning studies at Chalmers

 - How can I learn Swedish before I come to Sweden?

 There are different ways to learn Swedish outside Sweden.
-For tips, take a look at the Study in Sweden web page.
+Take a look at the Study in Sweden web page.

 Study in Sweden – Learning Swedish